videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 - Have Node and NPM installed on your device.
 - A valid VideoSDK account.
-- An active VideoSDK project with temporary token.
+- An active VideoSDK project with a temporary token.
 For details, see [Signup & Create API Key](/react/guide/video-and-audio-calling-api-sdk/signup-and-create-api).

 ## Project Setup

-Follow the steps to create the environment necessary to add video call into your app.
+Follow the steps to create the environment necessary to add video calls into your app.

 1. Create a new React App using the below command.
 Replace `<PROJECT_NAME>` with your project name.